apache/beam/learning/prompts/code-generation/java/07_io_json.md

 Prompt:
-Write the Java code to write data to JSON files using Apache Beam.
+Write a sample Java code snippet that writes data to a JSON file using Apache Beam.

 Response:

-Your Apache Beam pipeline can write data to [JSON](https://www.json.org/) files using the Apache Beam [JsonIO](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/io/json/JsonIO.html) connector.
+Your Apache Beam pipeline can write data to JSON files using the Apache Beam JsonIO connector.

-Here is an example of how to use the `JsonIO` connector to write data to JSON files:
+Here is an example of how to use the JsonIO connector to accomplish this:

 ```java
 package gcs;